some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 This talk gives a quick overview of what threat modeling is and why it's important before diving into what an Action _really_ is under the covers, how to handle secrets within it, and some key decisions that'll change your model based on real-world experience.

-This post is images, expanded commentary, and resources from a talk I gave at [BSides Boulder 2023](https://bsidesboulder.org/2023/talks/) on June 23rd, 2023 on Threat Modeling GitHub Actions ([slides](https://github.com/some-natalie/some-natalie/raw/main/assets/slides/2023-06-23_Bsides-Boulder-Threat-Modeling-Actions.pdf) as presented).
+> This post is images, expanded commentary, and resources from a talk I gave at [BSides Boulder 2023](https://bsidesboulder.org/2023/talks/) on June 23rd, 2023 on Threat Modeling GitHub Actions ([slides](https://github.com/some-natalie/some-natalie/raw/main/assets/slides/2023-06-23_Bsides-Boulder-Threat-Modeling-Actions.pdf) as presented).
 Since there's no screen-sharing on a website, I can't bounce back and forth between code and a browser and this talk like I could in real life.
-There's lots more code snippets, links, and screenshots here than in the original deck to make up for that. :sparkling_heart:
+There's lots more code snippets, links, and screenshots here than in the original deck to make up for that. 💖
-{: .notice--info}
+{: .prompt-info}

 ## 🗺️ Where we're going